petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-warehouses.md

 1. You must link a warehouse to a channel after creating it.
 This ensures accurate display of inventory information for the channel.
 Multiple warehouses can be linked to one channel.
 Go to the *Eligibility* tab and select *Specific Channels*.

 1. Search for Delectable Bonsai’s B2B channel and click *Select*.
+Do the same for the B2C channel as well.

    ![Link the B2B warehouse to the B2B channel.](./creating-and-configuring-warehouses/images/02.png)